alibaba/bifrostui/packages/bui-core/src/Image/index.en-US.md

 ## Styles and Other HTML Attributes

-Properties passed directly to `Image` will appear on the top-level div.
-If you need to pass properties to the `img` element, use `imgProps`.
+The attributes passed directly to the Image component will apply to the top-level div.
+If you need to pass attributes to the img element, use `imgProps`.

 ```tsx
 import React from 'react';